lara-martin/NLP-class/homeworks/hw1.md

   _Hint:_
   <br>
   There is not a right or wrong answer here.
-  You may want to examine the ``lemmas'' field when coming up with your answer.
+  You may want to examine the ``lemmas`` field when coming up with your answer.
   Some collapsing methods may be more appropriate than others, but the question is to think about these methods and what effect they may have.[^1]